GRH-BCI/GRH-Home-BCI/README.md

 ## Getting Started

 ### Obtain your unique Client ID and Secret
-to use this app, you need to obtain a unique client id and secret from your Emotiv Cortex account. update the user.json file located in the main repository folder.
+to use this app, you need to obtain a unique client id and secret from your Emotiv Cortex account. update the user.json file located in the main repository folder with your new client information.
+### Build BCI_Paint and BCI_gaming executables
+To run BCI_paint or BCI_gaming apps, the project needs to be built into executable first. run the following in each project's path to create the executable: